"There Is No Game" Guide and Walkthrough

 If you want to check it out, I encourage you to play Medusa as well.
 You'll get much of the same humorous narrations as you do in There Is No Game.

-This is another game has only reached alpha state and is still in development.
+This is another game that has only reached alpha state and is still in development.
 From the teasers, it looks like another classic 2D platform game with similar originality and comedic elements found in all of Kamizoto's games.

 I hope that you found this guide helpful and that enjoyed playing as much as I did on my first playthrough.
 Please leave a comment below to let me know your thoughts on the game or if I missed anything that you think would be worth adding to help others complete this game.